 If you’re inclined for a slightly different (or longer) journey, flights are also possible via the Middle East and Europe with airlines like Etihad and Emirates, or China with China Southern Airlines.
 Air New Zealand also offer competitive rates via Auckland.
 We recommend searching through Skyscanner for the best options, as prices vary through the year, or have a chat to your travel agent.

-The writer visited the Statue of Liberty and Ellis Island courtesy of New York & Company and CityPass.
+The writer visited the Statue of Liberty and Ellis Island courtesy of NYC & Company and CityPass.
 While in New York City, the writer stayed in Times Square courtesy of Hotel Edison.